-Borrowings under the CIBC Credit Agreement bear interest at an annual rate equal to either, at the Company's option, (i) the secured overnight financing rate for an interest period selected by the Company, subject to a minimum of 1.5%, plus 2.0% or (ii) 1.0% plus the higher of a) the prime rate subject to a minimum of 4.0% or b) the Federal Funds Effective Rate, plus 0.5%.
-Borrowings under the CIBC Credit Agreement are payable in monthly interest-only payments for the first 24 months, and then payable in equal monthly principal payments plus accrued interest until the maturity date of the CIBC Credit Agreement in July 2027.
-As certain revenue milestones were met in the three months ended March 31, 2023, the Company will be able to extend the interest-only repayment period by one additional year.
+Borrowings under the CIBC Credit Agreement bear interest at an annual rate equal to either, at the Company's option, (i) the secured overnight financing rate for an interest period selected by the Company, subject to a minimum of 1.50%, plus 2.0% or (ii) 1.0% plus the higher of a) the prime rate subject to a minimum of 4.0% or b) the Federal Funds Effective Rate, plus 0.5%.
 At the Company's option, the Company may prepay borrowings outstanding under the CIBC Credit Agreement, subject to a prepayment fee of 2.0% of outstanding borrowings if paid prior to 12 months after the closing date, and 1.0% if paid on or after 12 months after the closing date but prior to 24 months after the closing date.